TIBCOSoftware/snappydata/docs/reference/sql_reference/ref-drop-diskstore.md

 # DROP DISKSTORE

-Remove a disk store configuration from the RowStore cluster.
+Remove a disk store configuration from the SnappyData cluster.

 ##Syntax